Eucharistic miracle of Lanciano: Relics

 The Basilian monks purportedly kept custody of the Eucharistic elements until their departure in 1175.
 They were succeeded by Benedictine monks in 1176.
-The items were placed in different locations within the Church of St. Francis at Lanciano.
+The items were placed in different locations within the Church of St. Francis in Lanciano.
 They were kept in the Valsecca Chapel from 1636 until 1902 when they were relocated to a new altar.

 As of 2012, the relics of this miracle are kept in the Church of St. Francis in Lanciano.
 In 2004, Pope John Paul II recalled visiting the relics there while a cardinal.
 They are displayed in a silver and glass reliquary made in Naples in 1713.

 The host matter consists of a rounded membrane, yellow-brown in colour, with a shading of greater intensity, and contains a large central hole; it is identified with the flesh.
+This relic also has numerous pin-sized holes around its outer rim created by a needle, and the material was pulled towards the edges and folded over, with the open centre subsequently caused by mechanical tension and pulling.
+These features have been interpreted as monks trying to preserve it.
 The wine matter comes in the form of five earthy brown lumps of different shapes and sizes, claimed to be the coagulated blood.
 Over the centuries the relics were examined several times.
 During the first reconnaissance, carried out in 1574 by Archbishop Gaspare Rodriguez, it was said that the weight of each blood clot was equal to the total weight of the five clots.
 This supernatural claim had a theological meaning: Each drop of the consecrated wine contained in its entirety the complete and indivisible substance of the blood of Jesus.

+Analysis and authenticity

+1574 analysis

+Archbishop Gaspare Rodriguez investigated the relics in 1574, weighing the blood clots.
+This phenomenon is mentioned only on the epitaph erected in 1636.
+Later experiments failed to confirm the alleged observation.